j469/weibo_spider_demo/README.md

-﻿weibo spider python

-标签（空格分隔）： 未分类

----
-# Weibo_Spider with face detection
+﻿# Weibo spider with face detection

 ----------

 ## 1. Introduction
 This script can automaticlly download all the tweets and images from [Sina Weibo(chinese version of twitter&instagram)][1] of one user or a huge set of users.
 The searching and downloading process is done in multi-thread way, and it will report if a specific images is not available for downloading.
 After searching and downloading, there will be a face detection process( using API from service provider [Face++][2]) and put the pictures with faces into another folder, so you don't need the hassle to click next-picture next-picture to see how she/he really looks like.
 Imagine what you wanna do with this script! :)